Karl Lutchmayer: Educational work

 Lutchmayer was a professor at Trinity Laban Conservatoire of Music and Dance until 2018, and has lectured at numerous conservatoires and universities, including the Royal College of Music, Ithaca College and Bucknell University.
 He is also the current Director of the Trinity Laban Summer Academy in India, and holds a teaching position at Eltham College.
 He has delivered Proms Extra talks at the BBC Proms (later broadcast on BBC Radio 3), interviewed Sian Edwards and John Wilson as part of the Music Up Close and Music Talks series respectively, and he himself has been interviewed for Tunisian web-channel tunisie.co.

 He has written articles for Time Out, Piano Professional and Almeida Theatre, and contributed to Dorling Kindersley's The Complete Guide To Classical Music.
 His areas of academic interest include Busoni, Liszt, Alkan, Enescu and the Creative Transcription Network.
 He has also given talks at the Riflemaker gallery.
 In 2016, Lutchmayer gave masterclasses at the Hyderabad Western Music Foundation (HWMF) as well.

 Personal life

-Lutchmayer is currently studying for a Masters in Health Social Care at the University of Oxford.
-He has an interest in classic cars, his own collection including a 1968 Triumph Spitfire and a 1965 Jaguar E-Type.
+Lutchmayer has an interest in classic cars, his own collection including a 1968 Triumph Spitfire and a 1965 Jaguar E-Type.
 He also plays the cornet recreationally, and is an occasional member of the Crystal Palace Brass Band.